A lot or a little?

 - Subjects: Math: shapes

-Science: astronomy, ecosystems
+Science: astronomy, ecosystems and the environment

 - Skills: Communication: friendship building